-While the business focuses on charting a course from one change point to another on a timeline of services and market evolution, the computing infrastructure, and hapless engineering teams must deal with the only thing worst than change itself, and that is the transition period each of these points, moving from a discrete view of the world to one that is continuous and complicated.
+While the business focuses on charting a course from one change point to another on a timeline of services and market evolution, the computing infrastructure and hapless engineering teams must deal with the only thing worst than change itself, and that is the transition period each of these points, moving from a discrete view of the world to one that is continuous and complicated.
 Not to worry, engineers believe they have everything pretty much figured out – make smaller changes but faster, much like a pilot in a fighter plane using the OODA loop to get within the loop of the enemy.
-Here the opponent is the business and engineering is proactively maneuvering and anticipating re-orientations as well as dictating the engagement.
+Here the opponent is the business, and engineering proactively maneuvers and anticipates re-orientations.
 That is until the question is raised – how to observe and orient with an ever-growing big pile of low-level data hooked up to a bunch of dashboards.

 The OODA loop places emphasis on two critical factors within an environment – time constraints and information uncertainty.
 The time factor is addressed by executing through the loop as fast as possible.
 Information uncertainty is tackled by acting accurately.
-The typical presentation of the model depicted below is popular because it closes the loop between sensing (observe and orient) and acting (decide and act).
-In the Observe phase, the focus is on data acquisition and information synthesis about the environment and the unfolding situation and interactions.
+The model’s typical presentation is popular because it closes the loop between sensing (observe and orient) and acting (decide and act).
+The Observe phase focuses on data acquisition and information synthesis about the environment and the unfolding situation and interactions.
 The goal of the Orient phase, which follows the Observe phase, is to make sense of collected observations from an operational viewpoint.

 However, there are problems with the OODA model.
-It does not detail how later phases steer and influence, more specifically, self-regulate, earlier phases, and vice versa – invariably, it is seen and described as sequential without the ability to exit prematurely and then to re-enter.
+It does not detail how later phases steer and influence, more specifically, self-regulate, earlier phases, and vice versa – invariably, it is seen and described as sequential without the ability to exit prematurely and then re-enter.
 It also omits attention and memory and the cognitive representation of world states and models.
 It also lacks any deliberate planning and learning phases.
-The OODA model is broad in its description of the decision-making process and other than listing some of the factors pertinent to the Orient phase, it offers very little in the way of how to implement it.
+The OODA model is broad in its description of the decision-making process and other than listing some of the factors pertinent to the Orient phase, it offers very little in how to implement it.
 Mindless looping.

 The OODA model’s biggest issue is that it does not capture the encompassing goal and objectives, making the loop very reactive rather than proactive.
 The model appeals to one of the worst trends within software engineering and services operations – big data addiction.
 Here effective operations management and the decision-making it entails are seen as merely a problem of insufficient data collection and information construction.
 Unfortunately, expanding the capacity to transmit more and more data to the cloud has not improved situation awareness; in fact, it seems to have made it more difficult, if not impossible.
 It’s not just simple; it’s simplistic.

-Successful service operations and management in dynamic environments enclosing highly complex systems depends on maintaining a focus on clear goals at various levels of composition and planning how to achieve and maintain them.
+Successful service operations and management in dynamic environments enclosing highly complex systems depend on focusing on clear goals at various levels of composition and planning how to achieve and maintain them.
 To some degree, OODA and Big Data approach human-and-machine cognition with a simplistic, mechanistic, and data-centric viewpoint, completely ignorant of situations and scenes, intentions and inferences, signals and sequences services and states – devoid of patterns and models that could help to more effectively direct both humans and computer attention in assessing current conditions, predicting future events, and tracking the results of scripted and curated system interventions.
 Data, data everywhere, and not a situation to be recognized.